dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 You can also control the player using the related voice commands, thing channels and the basic widget displayed on the HABSpeaker UI while playing.

+The voice search will look into the sources described in the '$OPENHAB_USERDATA/habspeaker/media/youtube.json' or fallback to the Spotify search.

-Note: spotify channel just search for individual songs now, pending to improve.
+Note: spotify search just search by individual songs now, pending to improve.

 ## Audio Component Details:

 The audio sink registered supports the following audio format: WAV PCM-SIGNED 16000hz 16-bit mono (single channel).
 It's supported by most if not all the speech-to-text services available at openHAB.

-The audio source registered supports any wav audio format as it will try to convert it to the appropriate format (PCM-SIGNED 16-bit mono (or stereo) at required sample rate).
+The audio source registered supports any wav audio format as it will try to convert it to the appropriate format (PCM-SIGNED 16-bit mono (or stereo) at 16000HZ).